dappnode/DAppNodeDocs/docs/get-started/installation/custom-hardware/installation/script.md

 `sudo wget -O - https://installer.dappnode.io | sudo bash`

+## Reboot

+To finalize the installation once it has finished completing, reboot your machine:

+`shutdown -r now`

 ## Post-Installation

 Once the installation process has finished, DAppNode will try to automatically prepare the first access to your DAppNode on the next order: